ustcdj/Identify_Customer_Segmentation/README.md

 The detailed code is in the **[`Identify_Customer_Segments.ipynb`](https://github.com/ustcdj/Identify_Customer_Segmentation/blob/master/Identify_Customer_Segments.ipynb)** notebook.

 ## Data
 The data was provided by Bertelsmann Arvato Analytics.
-There are four files associated with this project):
+There are four files associated with this project:

 - `Udacity_AZDIAS_Subset.csv`: Demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns).
 - `Udacity_CUSTOMERS_Subset.csv`: Demographics data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns).